GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-app-engine.md

     Deployment will also take a few minutes to requisition and configure the needed resources, especially the first time you deploy.

+3. Once the deploy command has completed, you can run

+        gcloud app browse

-3. Once the deploy command has completed, you can visit `http://YOUR_PROJECT_ID.appspot.com` to see your app running in production on App Engine.
+    to see your app running in production on App Engine.

 ## Update your application